alexbarcelo/tad4bj/README.md

 ### Adding columns to the table

-When you start a table, maybe there will be some scenarios that were not considered and now you need more columns.
-A utility is included to add columns to the database, but no default values or "smart" migration system is included.
-If you need to tweak things, you can open the database manually, although be sure to check the documentation before attempting that.
+Typically you will initialize a table with the fields you feel you need.
+You will execute stuff.
+And after that, you will realize that you did not consider some fields that now you need to track, leaving you with an incomplete table.
+This has happened to everyone, and `tad4bj` includes an easy way to add columns to the database --but don't expect a "smart" migration system.
+If you need to fine-tune things then you can open the database manually, although you should check the documentation before attempting that.

-If you need to simply add new columns to the database, then update the schema file and then call the following:
+So, when you need to add new columns to the database, then you can update the schema file and use the following CLI call:

 ```
 tad4bj --table <mytablename> update <schemafile.json>